Rupanyup

 The Post Office opened on 22 February 1875 as Karkarooc and was renamed Rupanyup in 1876.

 The town used to be in the Shire of Dunmunkle but was allocated to the Shire of Yarriambiack when Victoria's municipalities were re-organized in the 1990s.
+The Bolangum railway line included a station at Rupanyup from 1887 in Gibson Street, until the line closed in 1983.

 The town has an Australian rules football team competing in the Horsham & District Football League.

 Golfers play at the course of the Rupanyup Golf Club on Frayne Avenue.

 The town has art in the Silo Art Trail which also includes Sheep Hills, Brim, Rosebury, Lascelles and Patchewollock.